 Pagani has the Zonda, but the Huayra has been engineered to meet U.S. safety and emissions standards and should be available in the United States to the few extremely wealthy individuals that can afford $1.4 million.

 Top speed of 230 mph, under 3,000 pounds and a carbon-titanium monocoque chassis cradling a mid-mounted engine that gives you 700 horsepower from a V-12 6.0-liter twin-turbocharged engine designed for Pagani by AMG, the performance arm of Mercedes-Benz.

 From the Pagani website:

-Pirelli has created a very progressive tyre with a exceptional grip in all situations and with low rolling friction.
-Every aspect of safety was treated not only to comply with the highest standards of the United States but also taking into account the dynamic by which most accidents with high performance rear engined cars occur.
+Pirelli has created a very progressive tire with an exceptional grip in all situations and with low rolling friction.
+Every aspect of safety was treated not only to comply with the highest standards of the United States but also to take into account the dynamic by which most accidents with high-performance rear-engined cars occur.

 While developing the C9 we witnessed the evolution of the different models of the Zonda and it showed us that the Zonda wasn’t obsolete as I had originally feared.
 The Zonda R has been a key laboratory for the Huayra.
 The team was able to work on many projects at the same time driving on different tracks that occasionally came to meet by sharing engineering concepts, materials, safety and scientific or design studies.